Eskişehir Province: Demographics

 Eskişehir's population has a high literacy level of 99%.
 Many universities and military installations are located in and around the city.
 Turkish technical students are concentrated in the Eskişehir universities.
 Infrastructural problems have been partially solved in 2004 with the construction of a tram system.

 Eskisehir, and neighboring cities were the major settlement area for the descendants of the founders of the Ottoman Empire, about 1000 years ago.
 Many villages in the province carry the names of the Turkish tribes/clans from those times.
 Some people in the city of Eskişehir trace their family origin back to Crimea and the Caucasus.
 There are also descendants of Turkish immigrants from the Balkans fleeing war and persecution.

 Meerschaum

-Eskişehir is internationally known as the source of Meerschaum, a white foamy stone which is used for smoking pipes with detailed carvings.
-It is called lületaşı in Turkish.
+Eskişehir is internationally known as the source of Meerschaum, a white foamy stone which is used for making smoking pipes with detailed carvings.
+The stone is called lületaşı in Turkish.

 Archaeological discoveries

 In August 2019, researchers head by Prof. Murat Türkteki announced the discovery of two skeletons dating back about 5,000 years in the same sarcophagus in Early Bronze Age settlement Küllüoba.
 Excavators assumed that one of the skeletons was a 13-year-old girl and other was a man in his late 30s.

 In August 2020, archaeologists head by Prof. Murat Türktaki revealed a 5,000-year-old paint palette made of stone in the Seyitgazi district at the Küllüoba site.
 According to Türktaki, this palette was used for painting dishes.